The City Library: The Gift Of Learning by C. N. O'Neil and John A. Brisbin

 In the key-block over the library's entrance, the imposing sculpture of an owl symbolizes learning.
 As the majestic doors are entered and the state's largest collection, 350,000 volumes, comes into view, the unlimited potential for Manchester's success and enrichment becomes apparent.

 Mrs. Elenora Blood Carpenter was the daughter of the Honorable Aretas Blood, who made his fortune building locomotives and steam fire engines, Throughout her life, she was involved in the Franklin Street Church, the Women's Aid and Relief Society and other charitable organizations in and around Manchester.
 She and her husband had a wide range of philanthropic interests.
 Carpenter funds built the Manchester Historical Association building on Concord Street, assisted with the construction of the former Amherst Street Post Office building (now the law offices of Devine, Millimet and Branch) and paid off the mortgage of the Manchester Y.W.C.A. building on Concord Street.
 The Carpenter home on North Elm Street was bequeathed to the local Red Cross which still has its offices there.

-C. N. O'Neil is librarian of the New Hampshire Room, Manchester City Library.
+C. N. O'Neil served as assistant librarian in charge of the New Hampshire Room until her retirement in 2014.

 John A. Brisbin was formerly the Director of the Library.